ativarsoft/betula/README.md

-# Templatizer
+# Pollen

 A XML/HTML templating programming language.
-Templatizer is similar to Dartmouth BASIC: scripts are a series of complex instructions provided by the runtime.
+Pollen is similar to Dartmouth BASIC: scripts are a series of complex instructions provided by the runtime.
 New element tags can be added to the runtime by using general purpose plugins.